 With the boom in smartphone use, digital technology has become an essential ally in our daily lives, especially when we travel: 65% of passengers use a smartphone during their journey.
 With this in mind, Keolis has made the relationship between mobile and mobility a major focus of its customer experience policy.
 In line with its 'Thinking like a passenger' philosophy, the Group strives to address the major changes in digital technology expected by customers.
-Keolis develops innovative digital solutions to provide passengers with a simpler, more fluid forms of transport, tailored to their needs.
+Keolis develops innovative connected mobility solutions to provide passengers with a simpler, more fluid forms of transport, tailored to their needs.

 The smartphone: a constant travelling companion

 of smartphone owners use their phone during their daily journeys

 manage their journey

 Keolis has developed a multi-device services and solutions offer (running on smartphones, websites and tablets) that addresses the three critical points of a passenger’s daily journey in one single application: itinerary planning (Plan); purchasing a ticket (Book) and validating it (Ticket).
 For the first time in France, these three features are accessible in just a few steps on all smartphones.

 This application helps passengers plan and optimise their journey according to their profile and personal criteria:

 - itinerary search function, incorporating all transport modes (bus, tram, metro, cycling, walking)

 - notifications in the event of service disruption, and suggestions for alternative routes.